 Citizens Bank Park was awarded Best Ballpark Eats by the Food Network, was ranked among the Best MLB Ballparks for Eating, by USA Today and consistently lands on the list of Top 10 Vegetarian-Friendly Ballparks by People for the Ethical Treatment of Animals (PETA).

 You can cram a whole week’s worth of iconic Philadelphia foods into a beautiful nine-inning symphony spent dancing around the concourses of Citizens Bank Park.
 The power move is to carb load with Chickie’s & Pete’s famous Crabfries (those plump and golden crinkle cut fries, dusted with Old Bay and served with their signature melted American cheese sauce) — sorry newbies, there is no actual crab here — and wash them down with a cold Philly Pale Ale from hyper-local Yards Brewing.
-Other traditional foodie favorites include: Campo’s hoagies (a multi-meated sandwich with a history in Philadelphia), and cheesesteaks from the legendary Tony Luke’s, Rita’s Water Ice, Federal Donuts, Hatfield Grill and Bull’s BBQ.
+Other traditional foodie favorites include: Campo’s hoagies (a multi-meated sandwich with a history in Philadelphia), and cheesesteaks from Tony & Nick’s (formerly Tony Luke’s), Rita’s Water Ice, Federal Donuts, Hatfield Grill and Bull’s BBQ.